 “God loves each of us as if there were only one of us.” – St. Augustine

 This idea is played out in the first book of C.S.
 Lewis’ Narnia series, The Lion, the Witch and the Wardrobe.
-The land of Narnia is a fantasy world that parallels our world… a land filled with fantastical creatures and talking beasts.
+The land of Narnia is a fantasy world… a land filled with fantastical creatures and talking beasts.
 The great lion Aslan is the King of Beasts in this created world, as Christ is the King of Kings in our world.
 Narnia is discovered by four siblings who happen upon the land through a mysterious wardrobe.
 The world they enter is under the spell of the evil White Witch who has caused it to be always winter and never Christmas.

 Yet Aslan, the ruler of Narnia and the story’s Christ figure, is on the move.
 His return is breaking the power of the White Witch over Narnia.
 The snow is melting and signs of spring are appearing.
-However, one brother, Edmund, falls prey to the temptations of the White Witch and betrays his brother, Peter, and sisters, Lucy and Susan.
+However, one brother, Edmund, falls prey to the temptations of the White Witch and betrays his brother Peter and sisters Lucy and Susan.
 The law of Narnia states that any traitor must die at the hand of the White Witch.
 The law of the land was created by the Emperor Beyond the Sea, symbolic of God the Father.
 This “Deep Magic” is not to be defied.
 The Witch demands of Aslan that Edmund’s life be forfeited to her as the law dictates.
 Aslan roars…

 “Do not cite the Deep Magic to me, Witch.
 I was there when it was written.” – Aslan